 The Educated Investor

-There is only single, simple and exact solution.
+There is only a single, simple, and exact solution.

 We tend to solve the problem like this. we think everything will be much more relaxing once we graduated and get a job.
 Or when we think that marrying our dream girl makes us happy after ever like Shrek or princess story.
 Oh, it’s not that simple.
 Investing is the same, it is not finished once we understand DCF or P/E or any other folly formula.